 I utilized the OpenCV computer vision library for the video classification portion of my project.
 To my surprise and delight, there was no substantial difference in code between classifying video clips and classifying live video from my laptop’s webcam.

-As I tested the model, I noticed a couple things:
+As I tested the model I noticed a few things:

 - It was better at predicting when I was not paying attention versus when I was paying attention.

 - The further away I was from the camera, the less accurate it was at detecting if I was paying attention.

 - It was better at detecting attentiveness based on head movement and the presence of obstacles versus eye movement.